Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification

 \subsection{Limitations and Future Work}

-Our proposed LReID paradigm is based on the pre-trained Re-ID models, which capture robust and general human semantic knowledge after being trained on diverse and challenging pedestrian images at a large scale.
-Although we show that current pre-trained models have been capable of supplying useful human semantics for lifelong evolution, collecting more diverse and less biased data for better pre-training is expected to expand their capacity.
+Our proposed LReID paradigm leverages the pre-trained models, which capture robust and general human semantic knowledge after being trained on diverse and challenging pedestrian images at a large scale.
+Although we show that current pre-trained models have been capable of supplying useful semantics for lifelong evolution, collecting more diverse and less biased data for better pre-training is expected to expand their capacity.